Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 - **Parameters**:
   - `positionId` (uint256): Position ID to close.
   - `maker` (address): Position owner.
-- **Behavior**: Allows authorized mux contracts to close a specific position for the given `maker`, computing payouts in tokenB (long) or tokenA (short), transferring to the mux (`msg.sender`), updating state, and removing the position from arrays.
+- **Behavior**: Allows authorized mux contracts to close a specific position for the given `maker`, computing payouts in tokenB (long) or tokenA (short), transferring to the mux (`msg.sender`) for delegated closures, updating state, and removing the position from arrays.
 Emits `PositionClosed`.
 - **Internal Call Flow**:
   - Validates position exists (`positionCore1.positionId == positionId`), is not closed (`positionCore2.status2 == 0`), and belongs to `maker` (`positionCore1.makerAddress == maker`).
   - Determines token: `ISSListing.tokenB()` for long, `ISSListing.tokenA()` for short.